HBOS: Reading branch fraud and Operation Hornet

-In December 2018 Kevin Hollinrake MP, Co-Chairman of the APPG on Fair Business Banking tabled a debate in Parliament on HBOS Reading and the Economic Secretary to the Treasury, John Glen MP, confirmed LBG would now fund an ‘Assurance’ review about the Griggs review, requested by the FCA.
+In December 2018 Kevin Hollinrake MP, Co-chairman of the APPG on Fair Business Banking tabled a debate in Parliament on HBOS Reading and the Economic Secretary to the Treasury, John Glen MP, confirmed LBG would now fund an ‘Assurance’ review about the Griggs review, requested by the FCA.

 This led to a report by Sir Ross Cranston, a retired High Court Judge, in December 2019.
 Sir Ross accused LBG of “an unacceptable denial of responsibility” over its treatment of the HBOS Reading victims.
 This resulted in questions from the FCA including: “We will also require LBG senior management to explain how and why the failings identified by Sir Ross occurred in the first place.”

 Between December 2019 and February / March 2020, Antonio Horta-Osorio, the CEO of LBG, met with many of the Reading victims promising he would now oversee the compensation process personally.
 Many victims have complained there has been no contact with Mr. Horta-Osorio, who is now allegedly leaving the Bank for a post at Credit Suisse, since May 2020.

 In April 2020 the Foskett Panel was formed under retired High Court Judge, Sir David Foskett, to finally compensate the victims of HBOS Reading.
 The process continues and the Panel have confirmed it could take up to a further two years (2023) to compensate all the victims.

-In December 2020, the APPG on Fair Business Banking submitted a formal complaint under the SM&CR to the FCA about the conduct of LBG in relation to their treatment of HBOS Reading victims including the Bank’s refusal to support victims or to compensate them for the additional three year delay caused by the failed Griggs Review.
+In December 2020, the APPG on Fair Business Banking submitted a formal complaint under the SM&CR to the FCA about the conduct of LBG in relation to their treatment of HBOS Reading victims including the Bank's refusal to support victims or to compensate them for the additional three-year delay caused by the failed Griggs Review.

 Three of the six criminals convicted for the HBOS Reading crimes have now been released from jail with a fourth due to be released by the end of 2021.
-The saga continues for the victims.